Search results for "Dragonfly"

 2018

-Odonate (damselfly and dragonfly) species richness and species occupancy frequency distributions (SOFD) were analysed in relation to geographical location in standing waters (lakes and ponds) in Fennoscandia, from southern Sweden to central Finland.
+Odonate (damselfly and dragonfly) species richness and species occupancy frequency distributions (SOFDs) were analyzed in relation to geographical location in standing waters (lakes and ponds) in Fennoscandia, from southern Sweden to central Finland.
 In total, 46 dragonfly and damselfly species were recorded from 292 waterbodies.
 Species richness decreased to the north and increased with waterbody area in central Finland, but not in southern Finland or in Sweden.
 Species occupancy ranged from 1 up to 209 lakes and ponds.
-Over 50% of the species occurred in less than 10% of the waterbodies, although this proportion decreased to the north.
-In the southern lakes and ponds, none of the species o…
+Over 50% of the species occurred in <10% of the waterbodies, although this proportion decreased to the north.
+In the southern lakes and ponds, none of the species occurred …

 The effect of peatland drainage and restoration on Odonata species richness and abundance